 Feedback: If you picked "d," you are correct.
 This mom did a nice job of looking at what her daughter looks at (joint attention) and talking about her baby's interest.
 It is as simple as that.

-How does his mother respond?
+How can his parent respond?

 Feedback: Did you pick "e"?
 Good - that is correct.
 Mom can use his idea and his words.
 It is like a volleyball game as they comment back and forth.
 Nice turn taking happens when an adult follows his lead.